-1. When I hit my 12-volt remote kill switch, at the sliding door, it does not turn on the 12-volt inside.
+1. When I hit my 12-volt remote battery switch, inside the sliding door, it does not turn on the 12-volt inside.

 Answer: There could be two issues here.
-The first is that the batteries are below 8 VDC.
+The first is that the battery charge is too low.
 If this is the case, there is not enough power to activate the switch.
-The second issue is that the remote is in the disabled position at the manual knob under the lounge; see Battery Disconnect Switches on page 5-11.
+The second issue is that the remote is in the disabled position at the manual knob; see Manual Battery Disconnect Switch on page 5-12.